DaveBatton/Objective-C-Style-Guide/ReadMe.md

 #### Comments

 Comments should be rare.
 Code is easier to read than comments.
-Comments go stale, code doesnt.
+Comments go stale, code doesn't.
 If the code is self-explanatory (as it should be when descriptive variable and method names are used) then comments are not necessary.

-However, comment code that isnt self-explanatory, or that deviates from what another coder might expect to see.
+However, comment code that isn't self-explanatory, or that deviates from what another coder might expect to see.

 ###### RIGHT:
 ```objective-c